 (ii) It is modified, including but not limited to changes in location or frequency, in such a way that it's possible adverse effects on Sanctuary resources or qualities are significantly greater than previously considered for the unmodified activity;

-(iii) It is modified, including but not limited to changes in location or frequency, in such a way that it's possible adverse effects on Sanctuary resources or qualities are significantly different in manner than previously considered for the unmodified activity; or
+(iii) It is modified, including but not limited to changes in location or frequency, in such a way that it's possible adverse effects on Sanctuary resources or qualities are significantly different in manner than previously considered for the unmodified

 (iv) There are new circumstances or information relevant to a Sanctuary resource or quality that were not addressed in the FMP/FEIS.